 Math Placement

-Before registering for classes, certain majors require students to take the math placement exam or alternative to determine the correct courses to take in the fall.
+Before registering for some classes, certain majors require students to take the math placement assessment or alternative to determine the correct courses to take in the fall.

 There are several ways to determine math placement:

-1. The math placement exam is the primary method to determine this.
-Take the math placement exam here.
+- The math placement assessment is the primary method to determine this.
+For more information on math placement, please review the Mathematics Department’s placement exam instructions.

 In general, if you are a STEM, business, or economics major, you likely will need to take the math placement exam or alternative.
 Note that math placement is not a prerequisite for every math class.
 To be certain if you need to take the math placement exam or alternative and to determine what courses you should enroll in, find your major on the First-Year Course Advice webpage and consult with your Academic and Career Advisor.